GabrielCout/Projeto-de-Laboratorio-de-Processadores/Consulta.md

     - The function [**rmqueue()**](https://github.com/torvalds/linux/blob/master/mm/page_alloc.c#L2807) is called to allocate the block of pages or split higher level blocks if one of the appropriate size is not available

 - Commadn to debug free_area struct: x/30x &free_area
+- Invert the bit for the block that is being subdivided AND for the block truly/entirely allocated.

 # 6.3 - Free Pages